awslabs/python-deequ/README.md

 ![](imgs/pydeequ_architecture.jpg)

 ## 🎉 Announcements 🎉
-We've release a blogpost on integrating PyDeequ onto AWS leveraging services such as AWS Glue, Athena, and SageMaker!
+- We've release a blogpost on integrating PyDeequ onto AWS leveraging services such as AWS Glue, Athena, and SageMaker!
 Check it out: [Monitor data quality in your data lake using PyDeequ and AWS Glue](https://aws.amazon.com/blogs/big-data/monitor-data-quality-in-your-data-lake-using-pydeequ-and-aws-glue/).
+- Check out the [PyDeequ Release Announcement Blogpost](https://aws.amazon.com/blogs/big-data/testing-data-quality-at-scale-with-pydeequ/) with a tutorial walkthrough the Amazon Reviews dataset!
+- Join the PyDeequ community on [PyDeequ Slack](https://join.slack.com/t/pydeequ/shared_invite/zt-qopmmfgm-ajKRyxx0HgCiK50b9JhAFg) to chat with the devs!

 ## Quickstart